mdbooth/capo-mentoring-infra/capi/README.md

 clusterctl get kubeconfig <foo> > kubeconfig
 ```

-Use this kubeconfig with `export KUBECONFIG=$(pwd)/kubeconfig`.
+Use this `kubeconfig` with `export KUBECONFIG=$(pwd)/kubeconfig`.

-You can then, e.g. inspect nodes on the workload cluster.
+You can then e.g. inspect nodes on the workload cluster.
 Note that, unless
-you've done the next step, they won't be Ready.
+you've done the next step, they won't be `Ready`.

 ## Install services in the workload cluster to make the nodes ready